hexditto/hexditto/README.md

 </p>

-  <h3> 👋 Hello Geeks!
+  <h3 align="center"> 👋 Hello Geeks!
 A little about me... </h3>
-<p> A brazilian chemist-turned-hacker exploring the digital wilderness.
+<p align="center"> A brazilian chemist-turned-hacker exploring the digital wilderness. </p>
-Currently pursuing my Bachelor's in IT 🎓 while sharpening my skills in Python, Linux, and SOC tools.
+<p align="center">Currently pursuing my Bachelor's in IT 🎓 while sharpening my skills in Python, Linux, and SOC tools.
 Passionate about open-source, cybersecurity, and homelab tinkering – because breaking things (ethically) is the best way to learn.
 I specialize in SOC tools (Kibana, Snort, Suricata), Python scripting, Web Applications (Javascript/HTML/CSS) and data analysis (SQL), with a knack for dissecting vulnerabilities and hardening systems.
 Currently leveling up my security skills on TryHackMe and expanding my toolkit on infrastructure and programming languages to tackle real-world risks.</p>